This gorgeous farmhouse-style, easy garland wreath can be made in 15 minutes for $15!

-When we were visiting my in-laws in Arkansas last month, my mother-in-law, Lisa, took me to the cutest boutique.
-In the front window, they had this gorgeous boxwood wreath.
+When we were visiting my in-laws in NW Arkansas last month, my mother-in-law, Lisa, took me to the cutest home decor boutique.
+In the front window display, they had this gorgeous boxwood wreath.

-So classy.
+So classy and timeless!
 Lisa had been debating about buying the wreath for months I agreed it was beautiful, until I saw the price tag: $130!!
 Way more that I would spend!
-So I inspected it a bit and told her we could totally make it for like a fraction of that price.
+So I inspected it a bit and told her we could totally make something similar for like a fraction of that price.

 And off to Hobby Lobby we went!

-Unfortunately, they didn't have "boxwood," so we improvised with a really pretty, perfectly green (you know what I'm talking about, not all fake greenery is created equal) swaggy thing.
-We picked up a qrapevine wreath to give it structure, headed home and whipped it up.
+Unfortunately, they didn’t have true “boxwood,” so we improvised with a really pretty, perfectly green (you know what I’m talking about, not all fake greenery is created equal) swaggy garland thing.
+We picked up a grapevine wreath to give it structure, headed home and whipped it up.

 It turned out lovely.
-(I finished it after she had gone to bed, and hung it on the pantry door to surprise her.)
+(I finished it after she had gone to bed, and hung it on the pantry door to surprise her, such a fun surprise!)

-So stretch out the swag, and smooth/straighten it so that all of the branches are going the same direction.
-Lay it on the wreath and wire it to a branch of the wreath.
+Stretch out the garland, and smooth/straighten it so that all of the branches are going the same direction.
+Lay it on the wreath and pick a spot and wire it to a branch of the wreath.

-And proceed around the wreath, wiring it on every 6 inches or so.
-It will be sparse in a few places, but don't worry, we'll fix it.
+And proceed around the wreath, wiring the garland on every 6 inches or so.
+It will be sparse in a few places, but don’t worry, we’ll fix it.

 When you get back to the beginning, snip of the excess piece.